Self-Guided Quad Tour

 Alma Mater

-The statue north of Altgeld Hall is the Alma Mater; it was sculpted by the world-famous sculptor and UIUC alumnus Lorado Taft.
+The statue north of Altgeld Hall is the Alma Mater; it was sculpted by the world-famous sculptor and Illinois alumnus Lorado Taft.
 It represents the university's motto, "Learning and Labor," and its inscription reads: "To thy happy children of the future, those of the past send greetings."
 The Alma Mater is the most photographed place on campus and is also one of the most school-spirited.
 Alma frequently dresses up for special events like homecoming, big games, snow days, and graduation!

 Who Knew?